If you happen to be a guy experiencing low levels of testosterone, getting in some good workouts will probably give you a boost.

 He adds, however, that weight-lifting and other forms of strength training will have a much greater effect on testosterone production.
 He also offered a few research-backed tips to generate an even larger boost of testosterone when doing strength-training exercises:

 - The more muscles used, the better.
-Perform exercises that utilize large muscle groups (such as squats and dead-lifts), and doing excercises focusing on several different areas is better than just targeting one (a full-body workout vs. just doing bicep curls, for instance).
+Perform exercises that utilize large muscle groups (such as squats and dead-lifts), and doing exercises focusing on several different areas is better than just targeting one (a full-body workout vs. just doing bicep curls, for instance).

 - Lift heavier weights doing fewer reps rather than using lighter weights with a higher number of reps.